work for us banner

 Current vacancies

-Devon MNVP is the formal partner of Devon Integrated Care Board (ICB) and Devon Local Maternity and Neonatal System (LMNS), responsible for providing the voice of service users to inform development of maternity and neonatal care across the county.
+Gloucestershire MNVP is the formal partner of Gloucestershire Integrated Care Board (ICB) and Gloucestershire Local Maternity and Neonatal System (LMNS), responsible for providing the voice of service users to inform the development of maternity and neonatal care across the county.

 We support the LMNS to ensure services are delivered in a kind, personal and safe way by making sure the service user voice is central to all decision making and quality oversight.
 This enables the ICB to fulfil its responsibilities in line with the three-year delivery plan for maternity and neonatal services in England.